selfcontained/browserify-dev-bundler/README.md

 npm install browserify-dev-bundler
 ```

 It's a dynamic browserify bundler via a middleware request handler that uses watchify internally to keep your bundles cached, and your response times *fast* in development.
 You don't have to manage watchify tasks/processes, or temporary files since it's all on-demand via your http server.
-As the name implies, this is meant for development environments, you should be building your browserify bundles for production, or something other than this.
+As the name implies, this is meant for development environments, but you can build static files for production via the exposed `bundle()` function.

 ## Examples